-Katja van den Enden is an experimental, abstract artist living and working in Ontario.
-Her practice ranges from mixed media works on mylar and painting to sculpture.
+Katja van den Enden is an experimental, abstract artist living and working just outside of Toronto, Canada.
+Her practice ranges from mixed media work and painting to sculpture.
 She has exhibited her work in public and private galleries for the past 15 years among them Gallery 1313, Art Square Gallery, the Orillia Museum of Art and History, the Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery and the John B. Aird Gallery.
 Her work has been part of the Toronto Artist Project since 2013.

-Katja grew up in Düsseldorf, Germany where she studied with Jochen Zellmann and Beate Fischer-Abetz.
-She has been an elected member of the Society of Canadian Artists since 2014 and is a recipient of an Exhibition Assistance Grant from the Ontario Art Council (2016/ 2017).
+Katja grew up in Düsseldorf, Germany.
+She has been an elected member of the Society of Canadian Artists since 2014 and is a two time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017).

 For more information on Katja's work, or to just say hello, feel free to get in touch.